The Leeds Castle Concert FAQs

 Below are the FAQ’s for the 2021 event, these will shortly be updated for 2022

 |8.45pm||Main concert second half|

 Your ticket/s will be rolled over to the next year’s event.
 If you cannot attend the new date do get in touch with us for a refund.

 There are a number of different car parks for access to the event, so if you intend to arrive in different vehicles, it may make sense to distribute tickets to members of your party in advance.
 If you are a disabled (blue badge) holder, please ensure you follow all the signs to the Disabled Car Park at the Broomfield gate as this is the closest access point for disabled guests.
 Other guests will be directed to the available car parks.
 Please follow the directions of our car parkers.

 The car parks to the event open at 1.00pm.

 What time do gates open?

-Concert gates will open at 4.30pm*.
-The only admittance prior to this time will be either for those guests staying at the Castle or those in possession of a hospitality wristband or a Fairfax Hall dining voucher for which vehicle passes and separate car parking arrangements are required.
-There will be a pre-programme to the event and the RPCO will come on stage at 7.30pm and the event finish at 10.15pm.
+Concert gates will open at 4.00pm.
+The only admittance prior to this time will be either for those guests staying at the Castle or those in possession of a hospitality wristband or a Castle View Restaurant (formerly the Fairfax Hall) dining voucher for which vehicle passes and separate car parking arrangements are required.
+There will be a pre-programme to the event and the RPO will come on stage at 7.20pm and the event finish at 10pm.
 Music and catering will continue after the conclusion of the orchestra so you are welcome to avoid the crowds and exit in a leisurely fashion.